 By Marc Shoffren

-Marc Shoffren is the head of Alma Primary, an inclusive Jewish school in North Finchley.
-He is a member of Kol Nefesh Masorti and father of two inspirational daughters.
+Marc Shoffren is the head of Alma Primary, an inclusive Jewish school in Finchley.
+He is a member of Kol Nefesh Masorti and father of two exceptional daughters.